-We are really thrilled let you in on a little secret.
-We have partnered with Whole Foods and Clover Stornetta for their Clover Lover Photo Contest, to help spread awareness of their Non- GMO project.
-It is going to be so much fun, and you will find details about the contest further down in this post.
+We are thrilled to let you in on a little secret.
+We have partnered with Whole Foods and Clover Stornetta to help spread awareness of their Non- GMO project.
+It is going to be delicious as well as fun to make this recipe for homemade mascarpone cheese.
 In the meantime from now until December 27th, we will be sharing more information about Clover Stornetta as well as sharing a recipe using their fine products, such as this creamy homemade mascarpone cheese.

 Clover Organic Farms is located in Northern California, and they are the first dairy west of the Mississippi to offer rBST-free milk.
-More great news is that this family owned and operated farm has received their Non-GMO verification for eight of their organic dairy products.
+The great news is that this family who has owned and operated the farm has just received their Non-GMO verification for eight of their organic dairy products.

 The following is a list of their first Non-GMO Products:

 - Organic Half and Half

 - Organic Reduced Fat Lactose-Free Milk